Franklin Núñez

-Franklin Núñez (born January 18, 1977 in Nagua, Dominican Republic) is a former Major League Baseball pitcher.
+Franklin Núñez (born January 18, 1977) is a former Major League Baseball pitcher.

 Career

 He pitched in 2004 and 2005 for the Tampa Bay Devil Rays.
 He played for the Triple-A Richmond Braves in 2006 and the independent Atlantic League York Revolution in 2007, before being signed by the Milwaukee Brewers in August.
 He attended Brewers' minor league camp in 2008, but was released on March 23.

 In February 2009, Núñez signed a minor league contract with the Colorado Rockies, where he spent the season before retiring.